 The Schall Woodland Walk will be ADA-compliant and accessible via multiple existing paths, allowing the entire campus community to use the same common path of travel from the academic quad to the campus center and residence halls.
 It will feature composite non-slip decking surface, a cabled rail system, and security lighting, with viewing areas and additional landscaping highlighting the structure.

-The project is scheduled to be completed in December 2020.
+The project is scheduled to be completed by spring semester 2021.

 “One of the beauties of the Oglethorpe campus is the many acres of forest and beautiful park-like walks that exist in the middle of a vibrant and growing Brookhaven community,” said Lance Knight, director of facilities and planning, who is overseeing the project.
 “The Woodland Walk is an opportunity to utilize a highly used area of campus to upgrade our accessible walks, while highlighting the natural beauty that exists.”